qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 rtn := expression ... return rtn ■

 Fortran separates termination of a subroutine from the speciﬁcation of return values: it speciﬁes the return value by assigning to the function name, and has a return statement that takes no arguments.
 Argument-bearing return statements and assignment to the function name EXAMPLE 9.31

+Incremental computation of a return value both force the programmer to employ a temporary variable in incremental com- putations.
+Here is an example in Ada:

 ```
 type int_array is array (integer range <>) of integer;